Subjects

 Modern Foreign Languages

 All children in the Junior School have weekly lessons in French.
-In Year 1 and Year 2, pupils learn to greet each other and to communicate using songs, rhymes and role plays.
+In Year 1 and Year 2, pupils learn to greet each other and to communicate using songs, rhymes and role play.

 The emphasis throughout is on promoting self-confidence when speaking, listening and reading in the foreign language.
 Writing skills are built up progressively as the children move through the Junior School MFL curriculum.